Find the Best Tankless Water Heater Installation Contractors Near You

 What is a condensing tankless water heater?

-A condensing tankless water heater is a highly efficient type of tankless system.
+A condensing tankless water heater is a more advanced type of tankless water heater.
 It re-uses waste heat to preheat the incoming cold water.
-By capturing heat that would otherwise be lost, these units are able to boost efficiency.
+This process significantly increases the unit's overall efficiency, reducing energy waste..
 Condensing tankless water heaters typically have higher Energy Factor (EF) ratings and can save you more money on your energy bills compared to non-condensing models.

 Do tankless water heaters require venting?